-First created by the fine-jewelry maker Cartier in 1927, a double-clip brooch was a pin-backed mount for two dress clips (or fur clips), so they could be worn together as one brooch or as two separate jewels.
-Both types of clips were already enormously popular in the 1920s because of their versatility.
+First created by the fine-jewelry maker Cartier in 1927, a double clip brooch was a pin-backed mount for two dress clips, so they could be worn together as one brooch or as two separate jewels.
+Dress clips were already enormously popular in the 1920s because of their versatility.

-Dress clips (which had a triangular-shaped hinged mechanism with teeth) were fastened to dresses to accentuate a neckline – e.g., a single clip at the bottom of a v-neck, or a pair worn at the right angles of a square neck or on either side of a round one.
+Dress clips were fastened to dresses to accentuate a neckline – e.g., a single clip at the bottom of a v-neck, or a pair worn at the right angles of a square neck or on either side of a round one.
 Clips also decorated jackets, hats, handbags, and shoes.
-Fur clips (which had a hinged double-prong mechanism) fastened furs around the shoulders or neck.
 Clips could even be worn in the hair, anchored with bobby-pins.
 So this already-indispensable accessory was made even more essential when it became a two-in-one jewel.